 Here’s what we recommend.
 NFL Game Pass also offers an international option for those outside the US–and that plan can stream games live, all season long.
 It only allows users outside the US, but there’s a way around that: you can subscribe to the international Game Pass package, and use a VPN (Virtual Private Network) or SmartDNS to spoof your computer’s location.

 If you’re in the US, you can also use a VPN to subscribe to an international Game Pass plan.
 Right now, plans in many areas of Southeast Asia are running $124—nearly $75 cheaper than the regular $199 price.

 How This Works

-Like we said, it’s not cheap, but it’s cheaper than paying for satellite television, Internet, and NFL Sunday Ticket.
+You’ll still have to pay for Game Pass (or try their 7-day free trial) and while it’s not cheap, it’s still less than paying for satellite television, Internet, and NFL Sunday Ticket.
 And, it grants you access to all 256 regular season live broadcasts, the playoffs, and the Super Bowl.
 That’s a small price to pay for reliable, live NFL streaming.